Posted by Sanket Patel

 March 29, 2012

-Two things like Organic and paid search are an important part of marketing tactic.
-Now, Google is doing research on how the two works together has been doubtful.
+Two things like Organic and paid search are an important part of marketing tactics.
+Now, Google is doing research on how the two works together have been doubtful.
 The fact is 89% of decline in clicks would be resulted in ceasing a paid search campaign, which is claimed by Google.
-Here, the question arises, what happen if your brand is the top organic result for the keyword?
-We are sure that the results would be different, if organic result was on the second page.
+Here, the question arises, what happens if your brand is the top organic result for the keyword?
+We are sure that the results would be different if the organic result was on the second page.

-While making search mostly, no organic results on page 1 are to be found for most of websites.
-As per average calculation, 89% number makes more sense as compare to 81% of paid search ads that are displayed without an accompanying organic result The fact is that a search ad show 9% of the time with an organic result.
-Organic results displays result in ranks 2 to 4 only 5% of the time, and ranking below 5 show 4% of the time.
+While making search mostly, no organic results on page 1 are to be found for most the websites.
+As per average calculation, 89% number makes more sense as compare to 81% of paid search ads that are displayed without an accompanying organic result The fact is that a search ad shows 9% of the time with an organic result.
+Organic results displays result in ranks 2 to 4 only 5% of the time and ranking below 5 show 4% of the time.

-The researchers are not excavate into keywords deeper or not analyzing branded vs. generic terms, but the branded terms seems to be appear higher, which is not surprising at all.
-So, if you want to rise up your ranking on #1 organic position, then why are you wasting your money?
+The researchers are not excavate into keywords deeper or not analyzing branded vs. generic terms, but the branded terms seem to appear higher, which is not surprising at all.
+So, if you want to rise up your ranking in the #1 organic position, then why are you wasting your money?
 You will be surprised to know that although a brand is ranked in a #1 position then with the help of paid search ad, you can get 50% more clicks, an average.
 Many of you do not believe that, but it is true.

-One can get lot of variability from advertiser to advertiser and term to term, according to Chan.
-So, he makes efforts and gives confident to advertisers to do their own trialing.
+One can get a lot of variability from advertiser to advertiser and term to term, according to Chan.
+So, he makes efforts and gives confidence to advertisers to do their own trialling.
 In addition to that, this type of study is mainly focused on clicks and not conversions.
-So, it is clear that what extent the incremental clicks directed to a conversion event.
+So, it is clear that what extent the incremental clicks are directed to a conversion event.

 October 15, 2021

 Posted by vishal-parmar Vishal Parmar